Xyfir/Documentation/xyfir-annotations/integration.md

 xyBooks only supports EPUB format ebooks, which are rendered to HTML. xyBooks then manipulates this HTML to insert highlights by wrapping matching text with a `span` element.
 Due to how xyBooks handles highlighting, there is a potential problem where a search that matches a small amount of text will prevent a longer section of text from being matched because of the addition of span elements into the HTML.

-To handle this issue, xyBooks sorts searches based on length, so that the longest searches are ran first.
+To partially solve this issue, xyBooks sorts searches based on length, so that the longest searches are ran first.
 This is done by looping through all of a set's items and then through all of an item's searches, comparing the length of the search object's `main` property, and building an array of the following object: `{ item, search }`. `item` is the id of the item and `search` is the index of the search within the item's searches array.

 Now, xyBooks can loop through this new array and load the appropriate item and search as needed.